-Continuing with the Old Testament, the second Sunday of Advent is also from Isaiah’s book, with an emphasis on preparing ourselves for Christ’s second coming.
+Continuing with the Old Testament, the second Sunday of Advent is also from Isaiah’s book, but this time with a focus on preparing ourselves for Christ’s second coming.

 “A voice of one calling: ‘In the wilderness, prepare the way for the Lord; make straight in the desert a highway for our God.
 Every valley shall be raised up, every mountain and hill made low; the rough ground shall become level, the rugged places a plain.
 And the glory of the Lord will be revealed, and all people will see it together.
 For the mouth of the Lord has spoken.'”
 Isaiah 40:3-5

 Additional readings are from Psalm 71:18, Isaiah 11:1-10, and Luke 1:26-38.